EMPOWERING STUDENTS

 Peer prevention education is delivered to thousands of middle and high school students throughout the DuPage County area as a component of their Health Education classes.
 Our Peer Prevention program curriculum complies with the State of Illinois Reproductive Health Education Standards, which requires schools that teach sex education in grades 6 through 12 to include instruction in both abstinence and contraception using materials that are evidence-based and medically accurate.
 Health Educators engage students in activities that educate in a nonjudgmental manner while focusing on prevention of pregnancy, sexually transmitted infections (STIs), and HIV/AIDS.
 Health Educators partner with Peer Educators, who share their personal experiences of being a young parent.

-HIP is a comprehensive prevention program designed to meet the needs of adolescents considered to be at particularly high risk for STIs/teen pregnancy.
+HIP (Health Impact Project) is a program designed to meet the needs of adolescents considered to be at particularly high risk for STIs/teen pregnancy.
 The program is offered at a higher level of intensity through multiple sessions using research-based curricula proven to delay initiation of sexual intercourse and increase contraceptive use among program participants.

 FAMILY PLANNING EDUCATION